Long Island Dog Bite Lawyers Serving Suffolk & Nassau Counties

 Contact Our Top Rated Long Island Dog Bite Lawyers

 If you or someone you love was bitten by a dog, contact the Matera Law Firm as soon as possible.
 Our accomplished attorneys boast nearly three decades of combined experience.
 No matter what the circumstances of your dog bite case may be, we can help.
 Our Long Island dog bite lawyers have the knowledge and experience to effectively fight for you.
 You won’t pay any fees unless we win your case.
-Call the Matera Law Firm for your free initial consultation.
+Contact the Matera Law Firm for your free initial consultation.